Flashky/repo-server-scanner/README.md

 Using build directly will use the default port for the protocol (in this case HTTP=80), default timeout and default sleep values in milliseconds.

-In the case you want to customize that daemon behavior, you just need to add more steps to the builder:
+In the case you want to customize that behavior, you will just need to add additional steps to the builder:

 ```java
 ScanDaemon daemonHttp = new ScanDaemonBuilder(Protocol.HTTP).withPort(8080)